 These paleo almond flour brownies are your new best friend.
 They’re easy, fudgey yet cakey and SO DELICIOUS.
-You’d have no idea they’re grain free, dairy free, and 100% good for you!
+You’d have no idea they’re grain free, dairy free, and can be made vegan!
 Let’s get baking.

 - Preheat the oven to 350 degrees Fahrenheit.